 2. If there is only one location at which suitable units are available (e.g. only one development has units that are large enough), the applicant is offered a unit at that location that has been ready to rent the longest.
 If the applicant refuses the offer, the applicant is offered a second unit at that location that has been ready to rent the longest.
-If the applicant refuses the second offer without good cause, the applicant is removed from the waiting list.
+If the applicant is removed from the waiting list.